A Hardy-type result on the average of the lattice point error term over long intervals

 Integrating over $SO(k)$, noting that the result is the same as integrating $|\Psi|^2$ over the measure-normalized sphere, and that the series in the resulting estimate converges absolutely, we find that

 We next remark that throughout what follows, the dependency on parameters of constants that will be associated with various estimates will not be explicitly mentioned, but should be clear from context.
-Bearing this in mind, note that the last estimate implies that for any $\epsilon >0$ and $T\geq 1$,
+Bearing this in mind, note that the last estimate implies that for some $C >0$.